kernjackson/SpacePod/Notes/22  Multiple Previews.md

 # SpacePod 22 - SwiftUI Previews - Device, DisplayName, & InterfaceOrientation

 Previously we added a "Fetching Pods..." view whenever we don't have any pods to display.
 This works well enough on iPads, but results in a blank screen on iPhones.
-Let's fix the problem and add some additonal previews along the way.
+Let's fix the problem and add some additional previews along the way.

 1. Fetching pods doesn't show on iPhones in portrait mode